-- Select the cell in the Excel worksheet that references the ADF Table component and click the property inspector button in the Oracle ADF Desktop Integration Designer toolbar to display the Edit Component: ADF Table dialog box. - Click ellipses button (...) of the Columns property to open the TableColumn Collection Editor dialog box.
-The dialog box lists all columns of the selected ADF Table component. - 3.
-Click Add to add a new column.
+- Open the integrated Excel workbook. - Select the cell in the Excel worksheet that references the ADF Table component and click the Edit Component button in the Oracle ADF tab.
+You can also right-click and select Edit ADF Component Properties from the context menu. - In the Edit Component: ADF Table dialog, click ellipses button (...) of the Columns property to open the TableColumn Collection Editor dialog.
+The dialog lists all columns of the selected ADF Table component. - Click Add to add a new column.
 The new column is inserted at the end of the Members list.
-To move the column to a specific position, select the column and use Up and Down arrow keys. - 4.
-Configure the new column's properties in the right pane of the dialog.
-For information about ADF Table component properties, see Section A.9, "ADF Table Component Properties and Actions". - 5.
-Click OK.
+To move the column to a specific position, select the column and use Up and Down arrow keys. - Configure the new column's properties in the right pane of the dialog.
+For information about ADF Table component properties, see Section A.9, "ADF Table Component Properties and Actions." - Click OK.
+The new column appears